 Contrary to the traditional belief that gaming is merely an addictive source of entertainment and diversion, recent research has proven that gaming has numerous benefits, and key among them is the development of cognitive skills in both children and adults.
-Just as physical exercise helps in improving and strengthening your muscles, cognitive games help to indulge your brain in constant stimulation, thus improving the brain's performance.
+Just as physical exercise helps improve and strengthen your muscles, cognitive games help activate your brain with constant stimulation, thus improving the brain's performance.

 Here are 13 of the top cognitive benefits of playing video games.

 When an adult or child plays a video game, they are not merely staring at the monitor inertly.
 The action on the screen provides a lot of mental stimulation, and they need to coordinate visual, audial, and physical activities to play.
 A study conducted in 2016 found that this improvement in visuomotor coordination and control can improve driving skills, such as lane-keeping and responsiveness.¹

 Video games involve certain rules.
 This means that players need to think carefully before making any move to ensure that they stay within the required rules of that particular game.
 Players must make split-second decisions that determine whether or not they advance to the next level.
 Many games also include puzzle elements or quests that require algorithmic levels of execution to complete.

 In 2013, the American Psychological Association (APA) published news on a study detailing the benefits of playing video games.
 The press release notes that researchers found improvement in areas such as spatial reasoning and problem-solving.
 The more adolescents reported playing strategy games, in particular, the better their grades were the following year.² ³